Bulgarian Air and Air Defence Forces

 |1/25 Ftr/Bmr Regt||10th Avn Corps||Cheshnegirovo AB||Mig-23BN||18|

 By far the most modern and capable aircraft in the Bulgarian inventory is the MiG-29A.
-A true multi-roll 4th generation aircraft able to match NATO air superiority fighters on a near one to one bases, the Fulcrum was very advanced, highly maneuverable, and quite rugged.
-Historically Bulgaria received 12 Fulcrum A plus 4 two seat ‘UB’ trainers, while in Northern Fury and additional 6 have been provided.
+A true multi-roll 4th generation aircraft able to match NATO air superiority fighters on a nearly equal bases, this aircraft was very advanced, highly maneuverable, and quite rugged.
+Historically Bulgaria received 12 Fulcrum A plus 4 two seat ‘UB’ trainers by 1994, while in Northern Fury an additional 6 have been provided although historically they did not arrive until later.
 The primary task is to counter Turkish and Greek F-16s and they are deployed almost exclusively in the Air Defense role.

 |2/17th Ftr Regt||2nd Air Div||Ravnets AB||MiG-29A||18|

-A dedicated ground attack aircraft, the variable geometry Su-22 Fitter was a relatively modern addition to the Bulgarian inventory, only arriving in the mid ‘80s to replace some aging types.
-This type specialized in low level, high speed deep strike missions.
-The primary version used is the Su-22M-4K which is the ultimate version of this type, capable of delivering a decent bomb load, easy to maintain, and able to sustain tremendous abuse and survive.
+A dedicated ground attack aircraft, the variable geometry Su-22 Fitter was a relatively modern addition to the Bulgarian inventory, only arriving in the late 1980s to replace some aging MiG-17s.
+This aircraft specializes in low level, high speed deep strike and interdiction missions.
+The version used is the Su-22M-4K which is the ultimate evolution of this type, capable of delivering a decent bomb load, easy to maintain, and able to sustain tremendous abuse and survive.
 The 18 aircraft in service were employed in the strike/reconnaissance role, having the ability to conduct high speed low altitude reconnaissance as well as bombing tasks.
 Additionally, 4 Su-22UM-3K two seat trainers were used by the Squadron.

 |2/26th Recon Sqn||10th Avn Corps||Tolbukhin AB||Su-22M-4K||18|

-Another dedicated ground attack aircraft, this one specializing in close air support is the Su-25 Frogfoot.
-This highly identifiable airframe is the Soviet answer to the American A-10 Warthog, and it is a very agile, rugged and capable bomber.
+Another dedicated ground attack aircraft specializing in close support of ground forces is the Su-25 Frogfoot.
+This highly identifiable airframe is the Soviet answer to the American A-10 Warthog and is an agile, rugged and capable bomber.
 Historically Bulgaria operated 32 Su-25K plus 4 Su-25UBK training variants, but in Northern Fury they have received an additional 4 bringing the total to 36 line aircraft with the training versions held at the Regimental level.

 |1/22nd Ftr/Bmr Regt||10th Avn Corps||Bezmer AB||Su-25K||18|